How to Handle Emotional Blackmail in a Relationship

 6. Intimidating you or threatening

-Some of the more overt emotional blackmail signs involve threats to harm you, your close ones, or themselves.
+Some of the more overt symptoms of emotional abuse involve threats to harm you, your close ones, or themselves.

-Intimidating, you will get them what they want, so if they feel nothing else is working, they might resort to this method.
+Intimidating, you will get them what they want, so they might resort to this method if they feel nothing else is working.

 When in a relationship with a person who is emotionally blackmailing you, you feel like there is no room for your voice and needs unless they are somehow tied to the satisfaction of their desires.

-Example: I care for you, and that is why I don’t want you to be friends with them anymore.
+- I care for you, so I don’t want you to be friends with them anymore.
 I need you to be okay now because I can’t make it without you.

 8. Setting boundaries is close to impossible